Māori mythology: Possible Christian influences

 Io is a godly figure whose existence before European (specifically Christian European) arrival has been debated.
 He didn't appear in manuscripts or oral discourse until late in the 19th century.
-At least two references to him from 1891 appear in Edward Tregear's The Maori-Polynesian comparative dictionary, where he is described as "God, the Supreme Being", and as a figure in Moriori genealogy, but as Tiki's descendant.
-A third reference might be found in the same book under Ngāti Maniapoto's genealogy.
-It should also be noted that Io seems to be present in mythologies from Hawai‘i, the Society Islands, and the Cook Islands.
+At least two references to him from 1891 appear in Edward Tregear's The Maori-Polynesian comparative dictionary, where he is described as "God, the Supreme Being", and as a figure in Moriori genealogy, but as the descendant of Tiki.
+A third reference might be found in the same book under the genealogy of Ngāti Maniapoto.
+It should also be noted that Io seems to be present in mythologies from Hawaiʻi, the Society Islands, and the Cook Islands.

-In some versions of Tāwhaki's story, he sends his people to a high place to escape a flood which he summons to drown the village of his jealous brothers-in-law.
+In some versions of the story of Tāwhaki, he sends his people to a high place to escape a flood which he summons to drown the village of his jealous brothers-in-law.
 There is a suggestion that this story might have inspiration from the Genesis flood narrative, and Hemā is sometimes reimagined as Shem.
 The way George Grey recorded the myths of Tāwhaki in his 1854 Polynesian Mythology may have given rise to these connections:

 [Tāwhaki] left the place where his faithless brothers-in-law lived, and went away taking all his own warriors and their families with him, and built a fortified village upon the top of a very lofty mountain, where he could easily protect himself; and they dwelt there.
 Then he called aloud to the Gods, his ancestors, for revenge, and they let the floods of heaven descend, and the earth was overwhelmed by the waters and all human beings perished, and the name given to that event was 'The overwhelming of the Mataaho,' and the whole of the race perished.